sustainable-computing-io/kepler/README.md

 # Kepler
 Kepler (Kubernetes Efficient Power Level Exporter) uses eBPF to probe energy-related system stats and exports them as Prometheus metrics.

+Kepler is a CNCF Sandbox project.
+We use [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md)
 ## Architecture
 Kepler Exporter exposes a variety of [metrics](https://sustainable-computing.io/design/metrics/) about the energy consumption of Kubernetes components such as Pods and Nodes.